sstelfox/stelfox.net/content/notes/aide.md

 ```

 If any monitored file or directory's attributes changed they will be reported
-to both stdout and written to `/var/log/aide/aide.log`.
+to both STDOUT and written to `/var/log/aide/aide.log`.
 This file is always
 completely rewritten after every run, if you want to keep historical reports,
 [logrotate][2] can be used to move these files aside.

 I do recommend reviewing the configuration file both to ensure all critical
 system directories are covered on your systems and to be aware of what is
 monitored and to what extent.
 Pay special attention to the package manager
-files of your system as they may not be included in the default config.
+files of your system as they may not be included in the default configuration.

-If you make any changes it is wise to validate the config afterwards by
+If you make any changes it is wise to validate the configuration afterwards by
 running:

 ```sh